FOSSRIT/Sash/README.md

     sugar-install-bundle "sash.xo filename here"

-This installs Sash into the sugar emulator
+Then you can run the emulator

     sugar-emulator

-This will open the emulator and from there you can open the Sash activity to test it
+From there you can open the Sash activity to test it